yryMax/CS451-2023-project/README.md

 In particular a single process only receives messages while the rest of processes only send messages.
 The communication of every sender with the receiver is realized using the perfect links abstraction.

-Below are the details for the `CONFIG` and `CONFIG` files of this submission.
+Below are the details for the `CONFIG` and `OUTPUT` files of this submission.

 #### The `CONFIG` file
   - The config file contains two integers `m i` in its first line.
 The integers are separated by a single space character. `m` defines how many messages each sender process should send. `i` is the index of the receiver process.
 The receiver process only receives messages while the sender processes only send messages.
 All `n-1` sender processes, send `m` messages each.